-- 61% of marketers say improving SEO and growing their organic presence is their top inbound marketing priority according to HubSpot in 2017
+- 61% of marketers say improving SEO and growing their organic presence is their top inbound marketing priority according to HubSpot

 Marketers have been refocusing their efforts on improving their search engine rankings as opposed to focusing on other digital marketing strategies.
 There’s a good chance your competitors are focusing on improving their rankings as well.
 That means you need to refocus your efforts if you don’t want to be outranked (and outgrown) by your competitors.

 - In a survey by MarketingDive, more than 82% of internet marketers say that SEO effectiveness is on the rise while 42% say that SEO is significantly on the rise